dreger/kqdreger.com/index.md

 ---
 Hello&mdash;I'm your host, K.Q.
 Dreger.

 By day, I lead user experience at the Patriot Software Companies; by night, I write.
-Below is some of my better writing.
+Below, you can find some of my better writing.
 Great care was taken to un-design this site, and hopefully what's left is fast and readable.
 Thanks for reading.

 <ul>
 {% for post in site.categories.writings %}